 If you’re on a receiving end you should know that you’re not alone.
 Studies show that bullying at the workplace is real and that some of us either experience or witness it.
 It is also believed that those targeted by bullies tend to suffer adverse health effects.

 Bullying at the workplace can come in various forms such as suffering backstabbing, having your efforts undermined by lack of cooperation, having your work criticised unfairly or having others taking credit for your own achievements.
 Experiencing these situation is stressful and may tarnish your reputation and perceived abilities if you don’t act on them.

 How to deal with workplace bullying

-Bullying can be dealt with in various ways.
+Bullying is fairly common in the workplace especially in very competitive fields such as insurance.
+It can be dealt with in various ways.
 Firstly, find people you trust that are mature enough to understand your situation and who can offer support.
 Such people can act as advocates and give you back your confidence.
 Observe well how you’re being bullied in order to document your experience and reflect back on what’s happing over time.
 Being able to recognise occurrences yourself will put you in a better position to identify them before they degenerate and gives you enough time to reach out to colleagues including your superiors or those in the human resources department.
 Ultimately, if you feel that you have other reasons to let go of your job you might also wish to consider a new career in Malta.